internet-identity-labs/nfid-docs/content/en/features/sybil-resistance.md

 ---
-title: Sybil resistance
+title: Sybil Resistance
-position: 23
+position: 22
-category: Developer guides
+category: Features
 description: "The complete guide to NFID: the identity layer for the internet."
 ---

-As an application developer, you may need to identify unique humans for airdrops, token allocations, governance, etc. NFID supports a proof that the authenticated identity has or has not yet created an account with your application using the mobile phone number associated with their NFID.

-## How the phone credential provides sybil-resitance
+Assuming the user approves your request, NFID Wallet+ provides proof they're unique to your app:

-- Each NFID can only have one non-removable mobile phone number
+- Each NFID Wallet can only have associated one non-removable mobile phone number
-- Each phone number goes through two layers of carrier status verification that checks against VOIP, scam, and risky numbers
+- Each phone number goes through two layers of carrier status verification that checks against VoIP, scam, and risky numbers
-- Phone numbers are unique in NFID, guaranteeing no two NFIDs can ever have the same verified number
+- Phone numbers are unique to the NFID network, guaranteeing no two NFID Wallets can ever have the same verified number
-- If an NFID has already proven their credential to your application from one identifier, any subsequent attempts to verify the same phone number from other identifiers will result in the `"REJECTED"` status
+- If an NFID Wallet has already proven their credential to your application from any blockchain address, any subsequent attempts to verify the same phone number from other identifiers will result in the `"REJECTED"` status

-## Client Example
+## Usage

 ### 1\.
 Install the credentials package